Durga Puja in Kolkata: Beginning

 Since 1610, the Sabarna Roy Choudhury family has been organizing Durga Puja at their original residence in Barisha, Kolkata.
 This is probably the oldest Durga Puja festival in Kolkata.
 Nabakrishna Dev started Durga Puja at Shobhabazar Rajbari in 1757.
+While the grand palatial mansion at 17, Mahendra Sreemany Street was constructed around 1911, the family's traditional Durga Puja began roughly 239 years ago (dating back to the late 18th century).
+It was originally observed by the ancestors of Mahendra Sreemany, a wealthy 19th-century Zamindar and social reformer.